-The Razor Power Core E90 electric scooter is one of the best budget scooters available for kids.
+The Razor Power Core E90 is the best electric scooter for kids on a budget.
 Like the E100, it tops out at 10 mph and can manage up to 70 minutes of continuous cruising.
 It features push-button acceleration and a hand-operated front brake, as well as a retractable kickstand, so it can stand upright without tipping over.
-This little scooter is also small enough to bring on board the bus or to stow at the back of the classroom during school hours.

 Here are three things to consider before buying an electric scooter for your child: